jcarley/server-provisioning/modules/stdlib/README.markdown

 hash
 ----
-This function converts and array into a hash.
+This function converts an array into a hash.

 *Examples:*